Sunny963/sunny963.github.io/README.md

 ## 🏅 Certifications
 📜 Check out my certifications here: [**My Certificates Portfolio**](https://sunny963.github.io/Certificates/)

-- **Certificate Of Appreciation** in recognition of contribution to the company at Tata CLiQ
+- **Certificate Of Appreciation** in recognition of contribution to the company at Tata CLiQ Luxury
 - **TUL Tech Champion Certificate** for exceptional code support at Tata CLiQ
 - Certifications in **Android Development**, **Kotlin**, **Jetpack Compose**, and more